 Things to consider:

 - Flying directly into Key West eliminates the need for a car, which is so nice.
 Parking is nearly impossible down there, so we stuck to walking and Ubers.
+You can also easily rent a bike or scooter to get around.

 - Wednesday night when we arrived it was very quiet on Duval Street, but by Saturday it was hopping.
 We are used to being there when it’s very busy (spring break season) so Friday/Saturday was more of what we were used to in terms of the amount of people out and about.